ado-npm/ado-npm/README.md

 --registry <org>/<project>/<feed>
 ```

 Personal access tokens are generated with a 90 day lifetime, scoped to a single organization, and have permission to read and write packages.
+Credentials are only ever stored in the users `$HOME/.npmrc` file.

 ## Install